Cubic function

 Graph of a cubic function with 3 real roots (where the curve crosses the horizontal axis—where y = 0).
 The case shown has two critical points.
 Here the function is f(x) = (x^{3} + 3x^{2} − 6x − 8)/4.

-In mathematics, a cubic function is a function of the form $f(x)=ax^3+bx^2+cx+d,$ that is, a polynomial function of degree three.
+In mathematics, a cubic function is a function of the form $$f(x)=ax^3+bx^2+cx+d,$$ with $a\neq 0$, that is, a polynomial function of degree three.
 In many texts, the coefficients a, b, c, and d are supposed to be real numbers, and the function is considered as a real function that maps real numbers to real numbers or as a complex function that maps complex numbers to complex numbers.
 In other cases, the coefficients may be complex numbers, and the function is a complex function that has the set of the complex numbers as its codomain, even when the domain is restricted to the real numbers.